DSU-Digital-Sound-Design/f-25-dad-424-sound-design-for-games/content/schedule.md

   - Create a new project with the "First Person Core" template from the Unity Hub, then re-implement Wwise.
 - Finally finish [Part 2: Let there be Sound!](../lectures/week-7/part-2-let-there-be-sound/)

+> Assignment for next class: screen recording of all of this working.

 <!--

 ## Thursday